 Fast treatment can limit the damage from a stroke and provide a better chance of recovery.
 Door-to-needle time is the amount of time that passes between a patient arriving in the Emergency Department with a stroke and our care team delivering the clot-busing medication tPA.
-In 2018, our median door-to-needle time was 35 minutes, well below the statewide median of 41 minutes.
+In 2020, our median door-to-needle time was 38.3 minutes, well below the national benchmark of 60 minutes.

 The State of Missouri has created a system to help first responders know quickly which hospitals are best equipped to treat stroke patients.
 In this Time Critical Diagnosis system, Lake Regional Health System is designated as a Level II Stroke Center, or a hospital that provides a high level of expert care to patients who have experienced stroke or a transient ischemic attack (TIA).

 Nationally Recognized Stroke Care